moctarjallo/jigsaw-tcc-challenge/README.rst

 Cool !

-Now move to tcc/ directory and run this program by typing the command: python3 main.py
+Now move to the project directory and run this program by typing the command: python3 tcc/main.py